tbachvarova/tbachvarova/README.md

 If you are a Developer, never minds which language you'll use to write  ...

+If there is an issue, then if we are technically evaluated enough to build the solution => the solution exists => I'll find it !

 <!--
 **tbachvarova/tbachvarova** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.